-Under basic conditions hydrolysis of aryl glycosides also involves cleavage of the glycosidic bond.
-16 Interestingly, 4-nitrophenyl β-glucoside (PNPGlc) is hydrolyzed 195-fold faster in 0.1 N NaOH than in 0.1 N HCl (both at 65 °C).
-17 Alkaline solvolysis reactions exhibit sharp sensitivity to substituent effects with Hammett reaction constants of ρ = +2.8-4.0 and +2.48 for aryl α - and β -D-glucopyranosides, respectively.
-12, 13 These effects mean that while 4-nitrophenyl α -D-glucopyranoside hydrolyses at approximately the same rate as the unsubstituted phenyl analogue under acidic conditions, under strongly basic conditions (3.9 N NaOH) it hydrolyses approximately 300,000-fold faster than the phenyl analogue.
-13 Under basic conditions, phenyl β-D-glucopyranoside hydrolyses several orders of magnitude faster than phenyl α -D-glucopyranoside, ^{12, 13} and there is compelling evidence for neighboring group participation in the basic solvolysis of aryl β-D-glucopyranosides involving a C2-oxyanion and proceeding through a 1,2-anhydro sugar.
-16 This includes substitution with retention of anomeric configuration when using methoxide, 18 and the rate retardation induced by blocking the C2 oxygen with a methyl group.
-19, 20 For the related reaction of 4-nitrophenyl α-Dmannopyranoside (which shares a 1,2-trans relationship), 20 the carbon-13 kinetic isotope effect (KIE) for C1 is (1.026 ± 0.006) , 21 which is in agreement with S_N2 reactions on glycosides, 22 and the ratio of $k_L/k_H > 1$ indicates a concerted rather than dissociative mechanism.
-The oxygen-18 KIE for the C2-oxygen is greater than unity (1.044 \pm 0.0060), implicating its direct involvement in the reaction.21
+Under basic conditions hydrolysis of aryl glycosides also involves cleavage of the glycosidic bond.17 Interestingly, 4-nitrophenyl β-glucoside (PNPGlc) is hydrolyzed 195-fold faster in 0.1 N NaOH than in 0.1 N HCl (both at 65 °C).18 The oxygen-18 kinetic isotope effect for hydrolysis of 4-nitrophenyl β -D-(1-18O)-galactopyranoside, $k{16}/k{18} = 1.029 \pm 0.002$ indicates a transition state with substantial carbon-oxygen bond cleavage.11 Alkaline solvolysis reactions exhibit sharp sensitivity to substituent effects with Hammett reaction constants of ρ = +2.8-4.014 for aryl α - D-glucopyranosides and +2.4813 and +2.519 and β -D-glucopyranosides, respectively.
+These effects mean that while 4-nitrophenyl α -D-glucopyranoside hydrolyses at approximately the same rate as the unsubstituted phenyl analogue under acidic conditions, under strongly basic conditions (3.9 N NaOH) it hydrolyses approximately 300,000-fold faster than the phenyl analogue.14 Under basic conditions, phenyl β -D-glucopyranoside hydrolyses several orders of magnitude faster than phenyl α -D-glucopyranoside,^{13, 14} and there is compelling evidence for neighboring group participation in the basic solvolysis of aryl β-Dglucopyranosides involving a C2-oxyanion and proceeding through a 1,2-anhydro sugar.^{17, 19} This includes substitution with retention of anomeric configuration when using methoxide,20 and the rate retardation induced by blocking the C2 oxygen with a methyl group.^{21, 22} For the related reaction of 4-nitrophenyl α -D-mannopyranoside (which shares a 1,2-trans relationship),22 the carbon-13 kinetic isotope effect (KIE) for C1 is (1.026 ± 0.006) ,23 which is in agreement with S_N2 reactions on glycosides,24 and the ratio of $k_L/k_H > 1$ indicates a concerted rather than dissociative mechanism.
+The oxygen-18 KIE for the C2-oxygen is greater than unity (1.044 ± 0.0060) , implicating its direct involvement in the reaction.23